NoOneUST/Stock_Prediction_bi_GRU/README.md

 # Stock_Prediction_bi_GRU
+Implementation of the following paper:[[bib](https://aclanthology.info/papers/P18-1183/p18-1183.bib)]

-Implementation of Yumo Xu and Shay B. Cohen.
+Yumo Xu and Shay B. Cohen.
 2018.
-Stock Movement Prediction from Tweets and Historical Prices.
+[Stock Movement Prediction from Tweets and Historical Prices](http://aclweb.org/anthology/P18-1183).
+In Proceedings of the 56st Annual Meeting of the Association for Computational Linguistics.
+Melbourne, Australia, volume 1.

 Based on https://github.com/yumoxu/stocknet-code